ArduPilot/ardupilot_wiki/plane/source/docs/quadplane_rtl.rst

 switches to VTOL QRTL mode and land vertically at the return point.
 To enable this type of hybrid RTL behavior you need to set the :ref:`Q_RTL_MODE <Q_RTL_MODE>` parameter to 1, 2, or 3.

+.. note:: for the code to judge when to start the transition to VTOL in order to arrive at the point it should be totally VTOL, the :ref:`Q_TRANS_DECEL<Q_TRANS_DECEL>` parameter is used to calculate the when to start the transition.
+If the vehicle is overshooting, this value can be lowered, and vice-versa.

 :ref:`Q_RTL_MODE <Q_RTL_MODE>` = 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **RETURN FIXED WING, SWITCH TO QRTL, and LAND**